Leadership Requires Empathy

 The good news is that empathy is a skill set that can be developed.
 For those of you wondering how to strengthen your own empathy muscle, here are a few simple techniques:

-• Use people’s name when talking to them, especially if they are several ranks below you in the company hierarchy.
+- Use people’s names when talking to them, especially if they are several ranks below you in the company hierarchy.
 Letting people know you remember who they are makes them feel important.
 Also, try to remember the names of their spouse or children.

-• Turn away from your computer and look people in the eye when they enter your office.
+- Turn away from your computer and look people in the eye when they enter your office.
 Giving your full attention to others increases their experience of feeling connected with you.
+Show you know how to use your executive presence.

 Accepting help comes in many forms and is perhaps the greatest form of empathy a business leader can exhibit.
 Accepting help requires showing vulnerability.
 Accepting help means admitting that you have a gap.
 Accepting help teaches others that it’s not only okay but also necessary to learn to recover from failure.